panplacuszek24/prodosultimate/README.md

-# prodosultimate
+# ProDOS Ultimate | BATCH EDITION
-ProDOS Ultimate is a batch operating system,
+ProDOS Ultimate is a operating system made in batch
+I don't know who would use this but, hey!
+It's cool right?